 To learn more, read this article about how illness affects your baby’s sleep.

 Baby Sleeping More Than Usual: Rule Out Medical Concerns!

-While the three reasons listed above for babies sleeping more than usual tend to be the most common causes of extra-sleepiness, it’s important to rule out any medical concerns that could be causing lethargy and more-than-average sleep.
-For instance, sleep apnea can affect children, and can cause a baby or toddlers to seem extra-sleepy.
+While the three reasons listed above tend to be the most common causes of extra sleepiness, it’s important to rule out any medical concerns that could be causing lethargy and more-than-average sleep.
+For instance, sleep apnea can affect children, and can cause a baby or toddler to seem extra-sleepy.
 If you have concerns about your child’s tiredness, see your healthcare provider.

 Engage Your Baby While Awake

-If you are concerned that if your baby is sleeping more than usual that he or she won’t be learning enough new skills, consider toys that are educational and engage them while they are awake.
+Are you concerned that because your baby is sleeping more that he or she won’t be learning enough new skills?
+Engage your little one while he or she is awake!
+Consider more one on one play time and toys that are educational.
 Here are a few of our favorites: